-This is my favorite watercolor palette, customized with all the paints I use both in my studio and in the field.
+This is my favorite lightweight folding watercolor palette, which I have customized with all the professional-quality paints I use both in my studio and in the field.

 - lightweight folding plastic palette with 24 wells, 5 large mixing areas, 2 smaller mixing areas, extendable mixing platform, and thumb hole.
 Weighs just 7oz!